 Sensory play can take on many forms and involve many different experiences.
-In my Sensory Art Studios for kids I have broken this down into three different specific areas – Sensory Experiences, Messy Art & Creative Play.
+In my Sensory Art Studio for kids I have broken this down into three different specific areas – Sensory Experiences, Messy Art & Creative Play.

 Sensory Experiences aim to take your child on a journey through either a story or theme using all of their senses (touch, smell, taste, sight and sound)

 Messy Art is exactly what it says on the tin! using either dry or wet messy materials this is good to help your child explore making their mark, and will often also include the 5 main senses.